stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

-### Getting help – man , -h , --help
+### Getting help: man , -h , --help
 - There are a number of different ways you can be help with a command.
 Not all of these work for each command you will encounter, however, they are worth knowing and using to learn about new tools, and troubleshoot using commands that may not initially work for you.
-- For example, to get help using the tail command, we could use one of the following:
+- For example, to get help using the *tail* command, we could use one of the following:

 ```bash
 # I’m stuck – help!
 $ man tail